 Neurodevelopmental issues, such as attention deficit hyperactivity disorder (ADHD) and autism spectrum disorder (ASD) induce hyperarousal and are often an underlying cause of insomnia.

 Neurodegenerative medical conditions, like Alzheimer’s and dementia, can cause bouts of insomnia as well.
-Alzheimer’s and dementia severely disrupts our circadian rhythm or internal body clock because confusion accompanies daily cues, hampering the sleep-wake cycle.
+Alzheimer’s and dementia severely disrupt our circadian rhythm and cause sleep disturbances.

 If you regularly take medication and are experiencing trouble sleeping, consider checking the adverse effects of your prescription, as insomnia is a common side effect of the following medicines: